ZhaoMikeKe/react-native-quill-ic/README.md

 ## Important announcement
-"The react-native-cn-quill" is now an open project and I'm no longer **actively maintaining** it.
+"The react-native-quill-ic" is now an open project and I'm no longer **actively maintaining** it.
 If you're interested in contributing or taking over its maintenance, please feel free to reach out to me!"
 This message clearly communicates the change in maintenance status and invites interested contributors to get in touch.

-# react-native-cn-quill
+# react-native-quill-ic
-react-native-cn-quill is a rich-text editor for react-native.
+react-native-quill-ic is a rich-text editor for react-native.
 We've created this library on top of Quill Api.

 <img src="./images/quill-editor.jpeg" width="50%">